Tom Parry Jones: Death

 On 11 January 2013, Parry Jones died at Llandudno General Hospital, aged 77, following a short illness.
 Following his death, Bangor University released a statement which read "Dr Tom Parry Jones' worldwide reputation and genuine enthusiasm for developing Wales' future economy through ensuring that young people are well supported in developing their scientific knowledge and entrepreneurial skills – made him a treasured alumnus of Bangor University."
 A memorial service was held at Capel Mawr, Llangristiolus, which was followed a day later by his cremation at Bangor Crematorium.
 He was survived by his wife, children and mother.

 A plaque honouring Parry Jones was unveiled by his wife, Raj, at the Llangefni police station in November 2013.
 The Tom and Raj Jones Trust was set up which promotes young entrepreneurs.
 The inaugural Tom Parry Jones Memorial Lecture was given in 2014 at Bangor University by First Minister of Wales, Carwyn Jones.
 It was entitled "A Breathtaking Legacy of an Inventor, Entrepreneur & Philanthropist", and Jones said "I am very pleased to be able to be part of the inaugural Tom Parry Jones Memorial Lecture and, in doing so, to further honour such an outstanding role model for researchers, entrepreneurs and philanthropists across Wales and far beyond".
-Coinciding with that lecture, the Jones o Gymru Crisp company released a sweet chilli crisp dedicated to Parry Jones' achievements, which raised money for the Trust.
+Coinciding with that lecture, the Jones o Gymru Crisp company released a sweet chilli crisp dedicated to Parry Jones's achievements, which raised money for the Trust.